leomao/pika-vim/README.md

 ```
 Use your favorite key to substitute `,`.

-To change some plugins' settings or other things, create a file named
+To change settings of some plugins or other things, create a file named
-`.vimrc_custom` in the same directory of `.vimrc` and add what you need
+`.vimrc_custom` in the directory of this repo and add what you need in
-in that file.
+that file.

+For the detail settings, please refer to docs of each plugin and the `.vimrc`.